Basic Policy

 In 2022, we made a donation for humanitarian crisis response in Ukraine.

-Most recently, we donated to earthquake relief funds through the Japanese Red Cross Society and others in response to the devastating Turkey-Syria earthquake.
+In 2023, we made a donation for earthquake relief funds through the Japanese Red Cross Society and others in response to the devastating Turkey-Syria Earthquake.

 Other initiatives